• Skip to primary navigation

 How to make Sourdough Naan

-Quick and easy fluffy sourdough naan.
-These are airy, have a slight tang and is a great way to use up sourdough discard!
+These are airy, have a slight tang and also a great way to use up sourdough discard from any recipe!

 This easy to make naan uses a handful of pantry essentials and some sourdough discard.
 No commercial yeast needed and it can be made on the stove top with little effort.